SRombauts/UEGitPlugin/README.md

 - initialize a new Git local repository ('git init') to manage your UE4 Game Project
   - can also create an appropriate .gitignore file as part of initialization
   - can also create a .gitattributes file to enable Git LFS (Large File System) as part of initialization
+  - can also enable Git LFS 2.x File Locks as part of initialization
   - can also make the initial commit, with custom multi-line message
 - display status icons to show modified/added/deleted/untracked files
 - show history of a file